Michael Jai White: Career

 On March 30, 2010, White appeared on The Mo'Nique Show to promote his film Why Did I Get Married Too?.
 The two joked about the acclaim that comes with winning an Oscar.
 In May of that year, he appeared in the music video for Toni Braxton's new song "Hands Tied" from her album Pulse, as well as the Nicki Minaj music video for "Your Love" as Nicki's sensei and love interest.

 He also starred in Kevin Tancharoen's short film Mortal Kombat: Rebirth as Jax Briggs, and reprised the role in Mortal Kombat: Legacy, a web series from the same director.
 He posted on Twitter that he would not be returning to the role for the second season, but would return for the 2013 film.

 White made his directorial debut and starred in Never Back Down 2: The Beatdown, which was released on home video on September 13, 2011.

 White also voiced Green Lantern in the video game Justice League Heroes.

 White has co-starred as Vegas Duncan in Carl Weber's The Family Business on BET since 2018.

 In October 2019, White announced that the spiritual successor to Black Dynamite titled Outlaw Johnny Black had officially entered pre-production.
 Despite the Indiegogo campaign not reaching its goal, he was still able to secure enough backers and additional donors to get the project off the ground.
 In July 2023, its trailer was released.
 Its theatrical release date was September 15, 2023.

 In October 2020, White's film Welcome to Sudden Death debuted on Netflix and became one of the most watched films on the platform.
 The Universal Pictures Home Entertainment release is a remake of the 1995 film Sudden Death starring Jean-Claude Van Damme.

 On July 12, 2021, White laid out a vision for starting a film studio in New Haven, Connecticut called "Jaigantic Studios".
 He wants to create a studio district on New Haven's Quinnipiac River waterfront.

+In November 2025, White became the first non-Asian recipient of the Bruce Lee Award.